20 IT solutions for London businesses

 Operating with mobile safety in mind

-For such a small and easily accessible (and losable) item, you’d think we’d take more care, not only looking after our mobiles but keeping everything they contain safe too.
+For such a small, portable, and easily accessible item, you’d think we’d take more care of our mobile phones.
+This includes not only looking after our mobiles, but keeping everything they contain safe too.

 Use anti-virus software

-Prevention is better than cure.
-Every piece of added protection we use is one less chance we have of being infiltrated by hackers and phishers alike.
+Prevention is always better than the cure.
+Every piece of added protection we use is one less chance we have of being infiltrated by hackers.

 There are free options for Windows 8 and later users, and there is still a range of trusted options for those using older systems.
 The same goes for OS users.

-Protecting your machines should become a little more straightforward.
-Be sure to keep virus definitions, and the software itself updated, and make sure you that when you’re choosing your anti-virus software, you pick one that comes from a trusted provider with strong recommendations.
+Protecting your machines should then become a little more straightforward.
+Ensure virus definitions and the software itself is updated regularly.
+When choosing your anti-virus software, do your research to find a trusted provider with strong recommendations.

 Back up, back up, back up…

-We all love a good scary statistic to keep us on our toes, so to make sure you understand the seriousness of the situation, 60% of small businesses that suffer a major data loss close down within 6 months.
+To make sure you understand the seriousness of backing up your data, here is a shocking fact: 60% of small businesses that suffer a major data loss close within six months.

-If you need advice on the best options available for your business, there are plenty of IT support companies in North London and throughout the Capital.
-Give us a call with any of your questions.
-We’ll be happy to organise a consultation and provide a bespoke solution that meets all of your operation’s needs.
+If you need advice on the best options available for your business, there are plenty of IT support companies throughout the capital.
+Feel free to reach out to us at totality services give us a call with any of your questions.
+Or if you’d like to find out more about us we can offer a free consultation and talk through some IT solutions tailored to your operation’s needs.

 Use a firewall

 Putting a wall around your business to protect it is a must.
 A network firewall acts as security for each of your business terminals against unauthorised incoming and outgoing traffic.
-Windows and OS have firewalls built in—so make sure you’ve turned them on at the very least.
+Windows and OS have firewalls built in—so at the very least make sure you’ve turned them on.

-The smaller office should implement a hardware-based firewall to protect their network.
+A smaller office should implement a hardware-based firewall to protect their network.
 Given they’re a little more specialised to set up, leave it to the experts (us!).
-We offer the complete range of IT support Central London businesses could ever need.

 Use a VPN

-If anybody in your operation works remotely or regularly accesses public Wi-Fi, a VPN should be a must.
+If anybody in your operation works remotely or regularly accesses public Wi-Fi, a VPN is a must.

 Sniffing tools are increasingly popular and sophisticated.
-Logging on to a coffee shop or hotel Wi-Fi can leave you vulnerable to snooping.
-A VPN will protect your data from anyone on the same network and also hide your Internet traffic.
+For example, logging on to a coffee shop or hotel Wi-Fi can leave you vulnerable to snooping.
+A VPN will protect your data from anyone on the same network and can also hide your Internet traffic.

-A VPN will connect you to the Internet privately and anonymously, creating a hidden tunnel between you and anyone trying to track you.
+A VPN will connect you to the Internet privately and anonymously.
+It creates a kind of hidden tunnel between you and anyone trying to track you.

 Two factor authentication

-2FA adds an additional layer of security to the accounts and transactions they’re designed to protect.
-By utilising a single-use code via mobile phone delivery, or a number generating token or USB stick, it adds an additional step of security to your transaction—bolstering your password or login key.
+Two factor authentication adds an additional layer of security to the accounts and transactions they’re designed to protect.
+By utilising a single-use code via mobile phone delivery, or a number generating token or USB stick, it adds an additional step of security to your transaction.

-Two factor authentication isn’t available for all of your login operations, unfortunately, but wherever it is, you should be taking full advantage.
+Unfortunately, two factor authentication isn’t available for all login operations, but wherever it is, you should be taking full advantage.

 Stay vigilant then, and stay safe at all times

-For areas where specialist implementation is required, we understand all the intricacies of business security solutions, offering IT support in South London, North London and Central London locations—we are always ready to take you to the next level.
+For areas where specialist setup or maintenance is required, we understand all the intricacies of business security solutions.
+At totality services we offer IT support in South London, North London, and Central London locations—we are always ready to advance your operations.

-Don’t take risks with your business IT solutions.
-After all, you still want to be here in 2021, don’t you?
+Our most important takeaway from it all is don’t take risks with your business IT solutions.
+After all, you want your business to thrive in 2024, right?